Central Virginia

 I don't have a problem with that.

-It seems like there is a board that has the two minutes.
+It seems like there is a board that has two minutes.

 • 00:55:08